 |12:00p||Marathon Awards & Prize Drawing|

 Directions – The Church Ranch Office Park is located at 10170 Church Ranch Wy in Westminster, CO.
+From US36 you’ll go southwest on Church Ranch Blvd, then east on 103rd Ave and south on Church Ranch Wy to find the venue on the east side of the street.
 Click here for a map or to get directions.

 Parking – Athletes & spectators will be asked to park in the lots north, east and west of the office building, leaving the south lot accessible for volunteers and event operations.
 Please follow all parking signs & staff direction on race day.